Warm-up: What are the laws and policies governing access to reproductive resources in your state/city?

 Introducing the Reporting

-Note to teachers: There are multiple options for how to approach thelist of reporting below.
-As most stories are fairly long, teachers can ask students to take independent reading time after the warm-up period.
+Note to teachers: There are multiple options for how to explore the list of reporting below.
+Teachers can ask students to take independent reading time after the warm-up period.
 Or, students may receive these readings as take-home assignments which they will return with their notes and comments to their teacher.
 The instructions below offer one way of structuring students’ analysis of the reporting.

 - Ask students to choose at least two pieces of reporting from the list below to read.
 They should be able to articulate, after reading the articles (whether or not they are assigned as homework), a few basic notes about them.